Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 ### Configure Proxy

 The Package Manager provides a network option to configure a proxy.
-This configured proxy is used to connect the repository servers.
+This configured proxy is used to connect to the repository servers.

 To set the proxy, follow these steps: